 Pop your frittata in the oven and pour the mimosas!

-pinch of paprika or other spices you like (totally optional)
+- Pinch of paprika or other spices you like (optional)

-Crack eggs into a medium bowl and whisk them together with milk, salt, pepper, minced garlic, and any spices you want to add.
+- Crack the eggs into a medium bowl and whisk them together with the milk, salt, pepper, minced garlic, and any spices you want to add.
 Set aside.

-In a medium skillet saute spinach and scallions in a bit of olive oil until spinach is mostly wilted.
-Add a pinch of salt. *
+- In a medium skillet, sauté the spinach and scallions in a bit of olive oil until the spinach is mostly wilted.
+Add a pinch of salt.*

-Place the cooked spinach into the egg bowl with the sun dried tomatoes and gently mix.
+- Place the cooked spinach into the egg bowl with the sun dried tomatoes, if using, and gently mix.

-Remove from oven and let cool.
+- Remove from the oven and let cool.
 Slice and serve.